portlandcodeschool/ruby-on-rails-2013Q3/week04/code_challenge03/code_challenge_03.md

 0. Benchmark the performance of the admin display page when it is displaying the entire data set.
 If possible, write a test that gathers this data automatically.
 However, if you could just use the Chrome developer tools to see how long it takes to load the page, that's fine with me.

 0. Benchmark the performance of the respondent detail page when it has to display the details of the 500th respondent.
+Again, if you can write an automated test for this, please do.

 0. Go back to that earlier iteration where we still used an in-memory data structure.
-(See, I told you we would need this.)
+(See?
+I told you we would need this.)

 0. Branch your code at this point so we can make some modifications that will help with the benchmarking.
 Make sure you are working on the branch.

 0. Add the routine that generates the dummy data.
 Make sure it's the same number of respondents as you used in the file-based example.
-Obviously, you'll have to generate this data using the web app itself, because there's no files.
+Obviously, you'll have to generate this data using the web app itself because there's no files.
 Just make sure you get the same data as you did before.

 0. Benchmark the performance of the admin display page when it is displaying the entire data set.
 If possible, use the same test that you used before so the test results are indisputable.
-However, if you could just use the chrome developer tools again.
+However, if you could just use the Chrome developer tools again.

 0. Benchmark the performance of the respondent detail page when it has to display the details of the 500th respondent.